bobleesj/learn-swift-with-bob/RESOURCES.md

 # iOS Development {#ios}
 I try to stay consistent and provide as much as value for my students and readers.
 I also focus on building long-term relationships over short-term sales.
 You may find all of my tutorials and articles I've written for you guys.
 Also, you may find some [products](Resources.md#gadgets) that I use to increase my development productivity.

+> if the tables below appear too large, feel free to adjust the font size on the top left.

 ### Swift Complete Series
 If you are new to Swift, I'd recommend you to get started with these tutorials first.